 In 2004, IPTC entered into a \$2 million loan agreement with the City of Indianapolis to provide working capital to cover operating expenses, to prevent service reductions in bus routes, to provide alternative forms of transportation to passengers affected by planned route changes, and to review existing routes to plan for needed service change.
 Through various extensions and amendments to the original loan agreement, the maturity date of the loan was extended to December 31, 2019.
-During 2017, IPTC provided \$111,355 in the form of passenger bus tickets, parking lot permits and investment in capital projects for the benefit of the City of Indianapolis, which reduced the outstanding loan balance.
+During 2018, IPTC provided \$349,486 in the form of passenger bus tickets for the benefit of the City of Indianapolis, which reduced the outstanding loan balance.